 Our Human Rights research covers a wide spectrum, however one focus is the intersection of human rights practice and theory.
 Some of the projects we undertake explore questions of sovereignty and the nature of rights, how states or communities rehabilitate themselves and recover state legitimacy after periods of violent conflict.
 Issues of human rights are explored in the areas of animals or humans and non-human animals, disability, refugees, Indigenous social and legal justice, gender and rights.
 Projects include exploring issues such as corporate social responsibility, consumer movements and fair trade market, the right to have rights and international human rights law and institutions, economic development and rights.

-Susan Banki, Danielle Celermajer, Michael Humphrey, Deirdre Howard-Wagner, Dinesh Wadiwel, Adrian Hearn, Kiran Grewal, Nicola Piper, Elisabeth Valiente-Riedl
+Susan Banki, Danielle Celermajer, Michael Humphrey, Deirdre Howard-Wagner, Dinesh Wadiwel, Adrian Hearn, Kiran Grewal, Karen O'Brien, Nicola Piper, Elisabeth Valiente-Riedl